Creating a Dione Script

 }

-This section defines the steps to install and set up the application after cloning its repository.
+Defines the steps to install and set up the application.

 Each installation step is an object with the following fields:

-: A list of commands to execute.
-These can be simple strings or objects for platform-specific commands:platform
+Commands can be simple strings or objects for platform specifics:

 Example